Updated August 23, 2021.

-The Data Protection Act 2018 (DPA2018) is a domestic law governing the use of personal data and the flow of information in the United Kingdom.
+The Data Protection Act 2018 (DPA ACT) is a domestic law governing the use of personal data and the flow of information in the United Kingdom.

-In this article, we will dive into the Data Protection Act 2018 (DPA2018) – what does the law say now and how will it change after Brexit?
+In this article, we dive into the Data Protection Act 2018 – what does the law say and how has it changed after Brexit?

-So, the UK is leaving the EU on January 31, 2020.
-This means changes to the legal landscape of data protection in the United Kingdom.
+This means changes to the legal landscape of data privacy and protection in the United Kingdom.

 This is no coincidence.

-The DPA2018 was passed before the Brexit referendum later that summer and is in fact constructed around and meant to be read in conjunction with the EU GDPR, that has uniform authority over all member states.
+The UK Data Protection Act was passed before the Brexit referendum later that summer and is in fact constructed around and meant to be read in conjunction with the EU GDPR, that has uniform authority over all member states.

-Here are the overall changes to UK law after Exit Day –
+Here are the overall changes to UK data privacy law after Brexit –

 Brexit means an amended Data Protection Act 2018 in the UK.